Madrid

-Madrid (Note: (/məˈdrid/ mə-DREED; /es/) Alternative pronunciations going roughly as /es-ES/ and /es-ES/ are also locally common (particularly the former), both coexisting with the standard pronunciation.
-Although the latter is considered vulgar, it has experienced revitalisation as a "folksy" pronunciation.) is the capital and most populous municipality of Spain.
-Madrid has almost 3.3 million inhabitants and a metropolitan area population of approximately 6.8 million.
-It is the second-largest city in the European Union (EU), second only to Berlin, Germany, and its metropolitan area is the second-largest in the EU.
-The municipality covers 604.3 km2 geographical area.
-Madrid lies on the River Manzanares in the central part of the Iberian Peninsula at about 650 m above mean sea level.
-The capital city of both Spain and the surrounding autonomous community of Madrid, it is the political, economic, and cultural centre of the country.
+Madrid (Note: English pronunciation: /məˈdrɪd/ mə-DRID, sometimes /məˈdriːd/ mə-DREED; /es/.

+Local pronunciations include /es-ES/ and /es-ES/ (particularly the former), both coexisting alongside the standard Spanish pronunciation; although the latter is considered coarse or vulgar, it has been revitalised as a "folksy" pronunciation.) is the capital and largest city of Spain.
+It had a population of over 3.4 million in the city proper in 2025, and a metropolitan area population of approximately 6.8 million.
+Madrid is the second-largest city in the European Union (EU), after Berlin, and its metropolitan area is the second-largest in the EU, after Paris.
+The municipality covers an area of 605.77 km2.
+Madrid lies on the River Manzanares in the central part of the Iberian Peninsula at about 660 m above mean sea level.
+The capital city of both Spain and the surrounding autonomous community of Madrid, it is the political, economic and cultural centre of the country.

 The primitive core of Madrid, a walled military outpost, dates back to the late 9th century, under the Emirate of Córdoba.
 Conquered by Christians in 1083 or 1085, it consolidated in the Late Middle Ages as a sizeable town of the Crown of Castile.
 The development of Madrid as an administrative centre was fostered after 1561, as it became the permanent seat of the court of the Hispanic Monarchy.
 The following centuries were characterised by the reinforcement of Madrid's status within the framework of a centralised form of state-building.